haosulab/ManiSkill/README.md

 ## ManiSkill 2022 Challenge

-We have an accompanying ManiSkill 2022 challenge.
-See our [website](https://sapien.ucsd.edu/challenges/maniskill/2022/) for additional competition details.
-You can register for the competition here.
-After registering and logging in, make sure to create a team for yourself so you can start submitting to the challenge.
+The ManiSkill 2022 challenge is an ongoing competition using the ManiSkill2 benchmark.
+See our [website](https://sapien.ucsd.edu/challenges/maniskill/2022/) for additional competition details and follow the [getting started](https://sapien.ucsd.edu/challenges/maniskill/2022#getting-started) section to learn how to compete.

-To submit to the competition, follow [the instructions on our wiki](https://github.com/haosulab/ManiSkill2/wiki/Participation-Guidelines) on how to create a submission and submit it to the leaderboard.
+To create a submission for the competition, follow [the instructions on our wiki](https://github.com/haosulab/ManiSkill2/wiki/Participation-Guidelines) on how to create a submission and submit it to the leaderboard.

 Previous results of the ManiSkill 2021 challenge can be found [here](https://sapien.ucsd.edu/challenges/maniskill/2022/#maniskill2021).
 Winning solutions and their codes can be found in the previous challenge.